Evolution of the magnetic field in neutron stars: Calculation of

 \section{Calculation of $\zeta(r)$}

 The general scheme of Sec.\ \ref{perturb44a} can be, of course, applied to the simple case of Sec.\ \ref{example}.
 However, it is easier to slightly modify it in this particular situation.
-Namely, it is convenient to start directly from the continuity equations for protons and neutrons,
+Namely, it is convenient to start directly from the continuity equations (\ref{cont}) for protons and neutrons, which read, in the quasistationary approximation,

 where the number densities $n_p$, $n_n$ depend on $r$ only and $u_{pr}$, $u_{nr}$ are the radial components of the proton and neutron velocities ${\pmb u}_p$ and ${\pmb u}_n$, respectively.
 Note that these velocities are not independent.
-Assuming $J_{en}=0$, it follows from Eq.\ (\ref{neutron})
+Assuming $J_{en}\ll J_{np}$, it follows from Eq.\ (\ref{neutron})